LJWatson/website-tink-eleventy/src/pages/on-other-websites.md

 ---
-title: 'My writing on other blogs'
+title: "Writing on other websites"
 ---

-The posts and articles I've written in other places.
+Here’s some articles I’ve written for other publications and blogs:

 ## 2020 posts